-3.8.
-Inform and educate the public about OHFA's programs and how the Agency works to better the lives of Ohioans through access to affordable housing.
+3.6 Educate the public on OHFA's programs and promote awareness of how the Agency works to better the lives of Ohioans by making housing affordable and accessible.

-OHFA will continue to engage external partners and the public to promote the Agency's programs and further its mission.
-Projects, such as an online housing development toolbox, will provide links to information, contacts, and resources regarding the housing development process in Ohio for businesses and communities looking to expand housing opportunities.
+OHFA will continue to engage partners, policymakers, and the public - including potential customers and vulnerable populations - to promote the Agency's programs and further its mission.
+An online housing development toolbox, for instance, would provide resources to businesses and communities looking to expand housing opportunities in Ohio.

-3.9.
-Leverage technology, increase efficiency, and improve inter-departmental communications within the Agency.
+3.7 Leverage technology, increase efficiency, and improve interdepartmental procedures and communications within the Agency.